-The AUIRS2336S provides an integrated fault reporting output and an adjustable fault clear timer.
+The IRS23365D provides an integrated fault reporting output and an adjustable fault clear timer.
 There are two situations that would cause the HVIC to report a fault via the FAULT pin.
 The first is an undervoltage condition of V{CC} and the second is if the ITRIP pin recognizes a fault.
-Once the fault condition occurs, the FAULT pin is internally pulled to V{SS} .
-The fault clear timer is activated only if ITRIP pin recognizes a fault: in this case the fault output stays in the low state until the fault condition has been removed and the fault clear timer expires; once the fault clear timer expires, the voltage on the FAULT pin will return to V{CC} .
+Once the fault condition occurs, the FAULT pin is internally pulled to V{SS} and the fault clear timer is activated.
+The fault output stays in the low state until the fault condition has been removed and the fault clear timer expires; once the fault clear timer expires, the voltage on the FAULT pin will return to V{CC} .

 The length of the fault clear time period (t{FLTCLR}) is determined by exponential charging characteristics of the capacitor where the time constant is set by R{RCIN} and C{RCIN} .
-In Figure 12 where we see that a fault condition has occurred (UVLO or ITRIP), RCIN and FAULT are pulled to V{SS} , and once the fault has been removed, the fault clear timer begins.
-Figure 13 shows that R{RCIN} is connected between the V{CC} and the RCIN pin, while C{RCIN} is placed between the RCIN and V{SS} pins.
+In Figure 11 where we see that a fault condition has occurred (UVLO or ITRIP), RCIN and FAULT are pulled to V{SS} , and once the fault has been removed, the fault clear timer begins.
+Figure 12 shows that R{RCIN} is connected between the V{CC} and the RCIN pin, while C{RCIN} is placed between the RCIN and V{SS} pins.